 — Luca Zanier

-A new book, with many images and insightful text is now available:
+Editor's Note: A new book, with many images and insightful text is available.

 by Luca Zanier

 and Bill Kouwenhoven

 German / English

 112 pages, 37 color illustrations

 27 × 37 cm, Hardcover with dust jacket

 Wasif Munem was awarded a special prize by the Prix Pictet to document the struggles of people in Bangladesh who have lost practically all of their natural resources and ways of life as a result of short-sighted shrimp farming along the coastline.
 Text by Francis Hodgson.